Chs logo

 • Organizational Structure: Farmer-owned cooperative with regional divisions

-• Tech Patents: Proprietary blending and logistics technologies
+• Tech Patents: Proprietary agricultural technology solutions

 • Website: https://www.chsinc.com